Aero & Tech Nexth: Design and development

 The Nexth complies with the Fédération Aéronautique Internationale microlight rules.
 A later version will comply with US light-sport aircraft rules.

 The design features a cantilever mid-wing, two seats in side-by-side configuration, retractable tricycle landing gear made from titanium and a single 100 hp Rotax 912ULS four cylinder, liquid and air-cooled, four stroke engine in tractor configuration.
 Cockpit access is by two gull wing doors hinged at the top.
 The aircraft was designed to meet aerobatic category requirements, including +9 and -4.5 g.

-The aircraft fuselage is an aluminum sheet covered steel space frame, based on Formula One racing construction techniques.
+The aircraft fuselage is an aluminium sheet covered steel space frame, based on Formula One racing construction techniques.
 Its 7.90 m span wing employs winglets and flaps.
 Fuel is carried in a single fuselage tank and totals 130 L, giving a range of over 1700 km.

 Marino Boric, writing in the World Directory of Leisure Aviation notes that the Nexth fuselage is an unusual multi-faceted shape reminiscent of stealth fighter design.
 The prototype was painted black, which adds to the resemblance.